api-platform/docs/core/dto.md

 }
 ```

-The `input` attribute is used during [the deserialization process](serialization.md), when transforming the user provided data to a resource instance.
+The `input` attribute is used during [the deserialization process](serialization.md), when transforming the user-provided data to a resource instance.
-Similarly, the `output` attribute is used during [the serialization process](serialization.md), this class represents how the `Book` resource will be represented in the `Response`.
+Similarly, the `output` attribute is used during [the serialization process](serialization.md).
+This class represents how the `Book` resource will be represented in the `Response`.

 The `input` and `output` attributes are taken into account by all the documentation generators (GraphQL and OpenAPI, Hydra).